These sourdough discard apple cinnamon muffins have a tall crunchy cinnamon-sugar top and a soft tender interior.

-Muffins are one of the easiest ways to use up excess sourdough discard because unlike other sourdough recipes they don't take hours to make.
+Muffins recipes are one of the easiest ways to use up excess sourdough discard because unlike other sourdough recipes they don't take hours to make.
 They rely on chemical leaveners, like baking powder and baking soda, rather than yeast for their rise.

 Jump to: